twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/02-my-why-should-we-cultivate-insight-jhaneyya%zh.rst

 Therefore, in Mahāsi Sayadaw’s Dhamma verse: “Do not be concerned for the body and life to be treated cruelly.”

 Note: No one dies in practice; only the body shows its cruelty through change (vipariṇāma).
 Yogis also have to show their cruelty to the kilesas.
-U Sun Lwin (Ven. Ādiccaramsī) also mentioned a Dhamma quotation in U Ba Khin’s place as follows: “Don’t be concerned about it; the concerning mind will be slanted and overturned.”
+U Sun Lwin (Ven. Ādiccaramsī) also mentioned a Dhamma quotation in U Ba Khin’s place as follows: “Don’t be concerned about it; with the concerning mind, it (the bowl of oil) will be slanted and overturned.

 He already had a great deal of Dhamma knowledge at that time and was familiar with Mogok Dhamma, so he emphasized the importance of ñāta-pariññā.
 At that time, external disturbances were able to come in and destroy the practice (that is, worldly dhammas and unseen beings).